ESA Laws

 New Hampshire Laws for Air Travel With an Emotional Support Animal

-Emotional support animals were protected under the Air Carrier Access Act prior to the changes in late 2020.
-Airlines had to allow emotional support animals in the passenger cabin with their owners and waived pet travel fees.
+Emotional support animals were protected under the Air Carrier Access Act (ACAA) prior to the changes in late 2020.
+Airlines had to allow emotional support animals in the passenger cabin with their owners and waived pet travel fees, like they do service animals.

-With the updates in the law, only service animals are permitted to fly with their owners in the passenger cabin.
-Airlines no longer need to make accommodations to their pet policies for emotional support animals.
-That means you must follow the airline’s pet policy to fly with an ESA.
+However, with the updates in the law, only service animals are permitted to fly with their owners in the passenger cabin.
+Airlines no longer need to make accommodations to their pet policies for emotional support animals, and you must follow the airline’s pet policy to fly with an ESA.

-Although airlines that fly from/to New Hampshire don’t make an exception for emotional support animals and treat them as service animals, most allow pets.
 If your ESA is small enough to be carried in an airline-appropriate carrier, you can take them in the passenger cabin.
-If not, your ESA can only fly as a checked animal in the cargo compartment.
+If not, your ESA can only fly as a checked animal in the cargo compartment, dependant on travel and airline rules.

-A Step-by-Step Guide to Getting an ESA Letter in NH
+A Step-by-Step Guide to Getting an ESA Letter in New Hampshire

-Only a licensed mental health professional can write an emotional support animal.
-Therefore, you’ll need to schedule an appointment with one to get an ESA letter.
-However, getting an ESA letter isn’t as straightforward as getting a doctor’s note.
+Only a licensed mental health professional can write an emotional support animal letter.
 Here’s a step-by-step guide on how to get an ESA letter and what to expect from this process.

 1) Determine Your Eligibility

-To qualify for an emotional support animal, you must be diagnosed with a psychiatric condition, such as depression, anxiety, or post-traumatic stress disorder.
-Those without a psychiatric disability aren’t eligible for an emotional support animal.
+To qualify for an emotional support animal, you must be diagnosed with a mental health condition, such as depression, anxiety, or post-traumatic stress disorder, or another disability that could benefit from the presence of an ESA.
+Your provider will have the final say on your eligbility for a companion animal.

 2) Schedule an Appointment With an LMHP